Anna-Peng/thoughts/README.md

 If you are sad I’ll lend you my cat.\
 My words are clumsy but my cat is fluffy.\
 You need not be good or know what to do.\
-Just lie down flat and let you belly exposed.\
+Just lie down flat and let your belly exposed.\
 It’ll find you and your softest spot.
 \
 The trick is to be still and to not rush.\